IKIM-Essen/ClusterDocs/narration/RCC_Onboarding_Class_7_Video_Narration.md

 ## Slide 5: Start the controller in tmux

-After release, connect to the approved submission host and create a persistent terminal session: Inside the tmux session: Detach without stopping Nextflow: Return later: A dropped laptop or jump-host connection then does not terminate the workflow controller.
+After release, connect to an RCC interactive node (a shellhost) and create a persistent terminal session.
+Do not start this controller on the preceding SSH gateway or inside a compute-worker allocation: Inside the tmux session: Detach without stopping Nextflow: Return later: A dropped laptop or jump-host connection then does not terminate the workflow controller.

 ## Slide 6: First bounded RCC workflow